celenbaas/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/96347024/154584540-a0c25741-bd10-4f77-b41d-048aac5c9362.png)

+Below are two additional data points that could be further analyzed:

-Using the membership eligibility csv I have calculated each employees Years of Service by taking todays date – from date and divided that by 365.
+(1) Using the membership eligibility csv I have calculated each employees Years of Service by taking todays date – from date and divided that by 365.
 This tells me that the longest people have worked is 37 years.
 Here is a sample:
 ![image](https://user-images.githubusercontent.com/96347024/154597230-3ad319a6-53fa-4ea1-a10c-9bec52c85419.png)

+(2) If after further review leadership decides more mentors are needed one option to expand the mentorship eligibility would be to look at those born between 1960 and 1966.
+This adjustment would be made within the where clause using the following code: e.birth_date BETWEEN '1960-01-01' AND '1966-12-31'